Gera1313/4-Code-Quiz/README.md

 ## Credits

 Thank you to the BCS Learning Assitants for guiding me and helping me on the right path.

-Thank you to various YouTube tutorials (will add them later once I find them again)

 Also:
 [How to make a simple JavaScript quiz](https://simplestepscode.com/javascript-quiz-tutorial/)